mwpf/BudgetApp/README.md

 - NOTES:

 	- Make sure if you install any additional packages to update the requirements.txt file.
 		- You can do this by right clicking your Python Environment > Generate requirements.txt > Update and add entries

+	- <a href="https://endjin.com/blog/2020/07/debugging-web-apps-in-visual-studio-with-custom-browser-configurations">Change browser that Visual Studio runs web project in </a>

 ## Authors

 - Jack Grantham